TKomericki/Rhetos-wiki/Rhetos-DSL-syntax.md

 <b>Entity</b> Demo.Region;
 </pre>

-Embedding one statement into another is a helper for setting **the first argument** of the statement to reference the parent statement.
+Placing one statement into another is a helper for setting **the first argument** of the statement to reference the parent statement.
 Notice changes in the `ShortString` placement and syntax in the following three equivalent examples:

 <pre>
 <b>Module</b> Demo { <b>Entity</b> School { <b>ShortString</b> Name; } }